SecuROM: Spore

 Spore, released by EA on September 7, 2008, uses SecuROM.
 Spore has seen relatively substantial rates of unauthorized distribution among peer-to-peer groups, and with a reported 1.7 million downloads over BitTorrent networks, was the most user-redistributed game of 2008, according to TorrentFreak's "Top 10 most pirated games of 2008" list.
 Journalists note that this was a reaction from users unhappy with the copy protection.

 EA requires the player to authenticate the game online upon installation.
 This system was announced after EA's originally planned system, which would have required authentication every 10 days, met opposition from the public.
 Each individual product key of the game would be limited to use on three computers.
 This limit was raised to five computers, in response to customer complaints, but only one online user (required to access user-generated content) can be created per copy.

 A class-action lawsuit was filed by Maryland resident Melissa Thomas within the U.S. District Court against Electronic Arts over SecuROM's inclusion with Spore.
 Several other lawsuits have followed.

-Command & Conquer: Red Alert 3

-Red Alert 3 included SecuROM until February 19, 2009, when it was removed from the Steam version.
-Non-Steam editions still include SecuROM.
-Despite this, every serial key can only be activated up to 5 times, and activations could be revoked for individual systems through the game's auto-run feature as of patch 1.05.